Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its third year.

 Up to 3 photographs

-Up to 3 visual art works (drawings, sculpture, costumes, digital imaging)
+Up to 3 visual art works (drawings, models, costumes)

-(Please note: In order to view video or other digital work, you must provide us with a link to view the piece online or bring your own device to present it.)
+(Please note: In order to view video or other digital work, you must provide us with a link to view the work online or bring your own device to present it.)

-You will look at five pictures and write a story based on the pictures.
-Paper and pencils will be provided to write your story.
+You will look at 6 pictures and write a story based on the pictures.
 You will have up to 60 minutes to write the story.
 We will provide a google document for you to type the story.

 Take one picture of a still life that we have prepared.
 We will provide an iPad for you to take the picture.

-You will sit with a couple of faculty members to have a conversation about, but not limited to:
+You will sit with a couple of film faculty members to have a conversation about, but not limited to, the following topics: